 4. Improved Sleep

 A well-organized everyday routine leads to healthier sleep.
-Simply arranging your next day in an academic planner may give you a sense of security, helping you to relax and fall asleep during the night.
+Simply arranging your next day in an academic planner may give you a sense of security, helping you relax and fall asleep during the night.

-Continuously having an adequate sleep can help increase your academic, psychological, and physical performance.
+Continuously having a night of adequate sleep can help increase your academic, psychological, and physical performance.
 It can also stimulate your immune system, regulate hormones, increase metabolism, and promote brain activity.

 5. Reduces Stress

 Academic planners play an integral role in developing behaviors that reduce Stress.
 It helps students be mindful of the tasks that need to be done using checklists, schedules, and trackers before frustration kick in.